winstonmhango23/air-framework-tutorials/series-tutorials/05-templates-and-jinja-integration.md

 ## Conclusion

 Templates and Jinja integration are powerful features of the Air framework that provide flexibility in how you structure and render your web applications.
 By combining the traditional power of Jinja templates with Air's modern features like Air Tags, you can create sophisticated web applications with clean separation of concerns.

+Air's implementation of Jinja integration builds on top of FastAPI's robust templating system while adding conveniences like automatic Air Tag conversion and a more intuitive API.
+This allows you to leverage the full power of both templating approaches in a single application.

 Key takeaways from this post: